 - Statistically representative sample of 5,500 members of the community

 - ‘Open call’ via the CSIRO and Australian Eggs websites for anyone that is interested to participate

 The sample of 5,500 community members is larger than required to conduct statistical analysis and is designed to ensure the sample is representative of society at large.

 The sample of community members is representative as it is based on Australian Bureau of Statistics demographic profiles (e.g. age, gender, education) and data collection is spread across all of Australia.

-In September the CSIRO will close the survey and analyse the results.
-The first step in this process is ‘cleaning’ the data by identifying and managing missing data that may distort the results, and ensuring the data is in a shape that supports accurate interpretation of statistical analyses.
-Once the data is clean it can be analysed for insights.
+In September, the CSIRO closed the survey and analysed the results.
+The first step in this process was ‘cleaning’ the data by identifying and managing missing data that may distort the results, and ensuring the data is in a shape that supports accurate interpretation of statistical analyses.
+Once data is clean it can be analysed for insights.

-The CSIRO will undertake both descriptive and inferential analyses of the community survey data to both describe what the data looks like and draw inferences as to why it looks this way.
-This will provide the Australian egg industry with constructive and meaningful ways to address the issues identified.
+The CSIRO undertook both descriptive and inferential analyses of the community survey data to both describe what the data looks like and draw inferences as to why it looks this way.
+This provides the Australian egg industry with constructive and meaningful ways to address the issues identified.

 Share research outputs

-In October, Australian Eggs and the CSIRO will make the research outputs publicly available.
-The CSIRO will support the release of the research outputs by being available to discuss the nature of the community survey and the findings.
+In October, Australian Eggs and the CSIRO made the research outputs publicly available.
+The CSIRO supported the release of the research outputs by being available to discuss the nature of the community survey and the findings.

 The research outputs are intended to drive productive engagement between the Australian egg industry and the community.
-Once released, Australian Eggs will start the process of gathering relevant information and perspectives from egg industry stakeholders to address the issues raised.
+Australian Eggs will now start the process of gathering relevant information and perspectives from egg industry stakeholders to address the issues raised.